 The other major category of student loan assistance programs to look out for are predatory lenders that target borrowers with poor credit and/or desperate situations.

-These types of programs can be very enticing if you find yourself in a very difficult financial situation, but they generally charge exorbitant fees and interest to borrowers with less-than-perfect credit and promise miracles that they can’t deliver.
+These types of programs can be very enticing if you find yourself in a very difficult financial situation.
+However, they generally charge exorbitant fees and interest to borrowers with less-than-perfect credit and promise miracles that they can’t deliver.